1. What is the Hahndorf Township Strategic Traffic Planning Study?

 The outcomes of the study identified three proposed interchange options (two at River Road and one at Verdun), as well as a set of ideas to improve traffic management and amenity in the main street.
 As part of the project, the Department also proposes to:

 - Upgrade the Mount Barker Interchange with traffic signals at the southern intersection and ramp capacity improvements.

 - Install a dedicated and separate shared walking and cycling path connecting Verdun and Hahndorf, thus acknowledging Hahndorf’s heritage by providing the missing link to the Pioneer Women’s Trail.

 The shortlisted options detailed below improve the connectivity and efficiency of the road network in and around Hahndorf, with a focus on improved access to/from the South Eastern Freeway.

 River Road- Option 1

 Includes a full interchange at River Road and a new link road connecting Echunga Road and River Road.
-The key benefits of this option are that it provides direct access for motorists travelling in all directions, significantly improving emergency service access and creating alternate routes for vehicles that currently pass through the Hahndorf main street.
-This option also provides travel time savings for trips between Adelaide and the South.
+The key benefits of this option are that it provides direct access for motorists travelling in all directions, significantly improving emergency service access and creating alternate routes for vehicles (and heavy vehicles) that unnecessarily pass through the Hahndorf main street.
+This option also provides travel time savings for the trips that bypass the main street.
 The benefits and limitations of this options are summarised below:

 River Road-Option 2

 Includes a half interchange at River Road and a link road connecting Echunga Road and River Road.
 The key benefits of this option are that it provides direct access for motorists travelling to and from the south and east.
 This option will improve emergency service access and will create an alternate route for vehicles (and heavy vehicles) that unnecessarily pass through the Hahndorf main street.
 This option also provides travel time savings for the trips that bypass the main street.